-According to a recent study by Sprout Social, approximately 57% of social users cited “too many promotions” as the number one reason they unfollow brands.
+According to a study by Sprout Social, approximately 57% of social users cited “too many promotions” as the number one reason they unfollow brands.

 Constant self-promotion is a surefire way to drop your follower count and tune out your audience.

 Sure, your followers became followers in the first place because they were interested in what you were saying or selling.
 That being said, brands still need to be tactful in terms of how they present their products.